outdreamer/build-a-cure-1/docs/identify_key_objects.md

     - combine structural & conceptual objects (vector + priority)

     - what is the set of interface objects optimal for solving a problem of particular dimension (x, y, z) & shape a?

-  ### Definition differentiation

-    - given that most conceptual objects are related, how do you identify which are most important in determining another object?
-    - identify that "intent" is highly related to "priority"
-    - identify that "insight" is highly related to "strategy"
-    - identify that "role" is highly related to "function"